Arasu464/VideoGame-Analysis/README.md

 ### Results and Interpretation
 The experiment is done by the above mentioned method and it was possible to analyse the genre of games sold out at high rate:
 1. Pie Chart: Pie chart is created for the type of games under genre column and the rating commonly given for games.
-The result is as shown in belo figure:
+The result is as shown in below figure:
 ![](Visualizations/Pie%20Chart.png)

 2. Word Cloud : The text analysis is made with the genre of movies as univariate analysis approach.
 Finally, a word cloud is created for the maximum no of genre of games sold in “Big Text” and least will be “ Small text”.
 The output will be as shown in Figure:
 ![](Visualizations/WordCloud.png)

 3. Histogram is plotted between the columns User Score and Critic Score.
 The output is as shown in Figure:
 ![](Visualizations/Histogram.png)

 4. Box Plot is plotted with the bivariate analysis method.
 This is plotted between User score and Critic Score.
 The output is as shown in Figure:
 ![](Visualizations/Boxplot.png)

 ### Conclusion